 If cover for terror attacks is your main priority when comparing travel insurance policies, keep in mind that some insurers may list acts or threats of terrorism in their General Exclusions section.
 This means no claims that arise from any terrorism-related events would be paid.

-Other travel insurers may still provide overseas medical cover if you’re injured in an attack or need to be medically evacuated for treatment, but may not pay cancellation or alternative transport expenses if you choose to cancel, change, or delay your travel plans because of a terrorist threat.
+Other travel insurers may still provide overseas medical cover if you’re injured in an attack or need to be medically evacuated for treatment, but may not pay cancellation or alternative transport expenses if you voluntarily choose to cancel, change, or delay your travel plans because of a terrorist threat.

 Each travel insurance policy will have a different set of exclusions and benefits, so it’s always best to carefully consider the Product Disclosure Statement (including policy wording) to decide if a policy is right for you.
 You can read it online or request a hard copy to be mailed out to you.

 Familiarise yourself with the list of General Exclusions and check the fine print for any specific terrorism-related exclusions or limits relating to:

 - Emergency overseas medical and hospital expenses